RESEARCH .

 User Testing

-Successfully conducted a user testing workshop with Workshop with 15+ diverse range of parents (heterosexual and same-sex couples, traditional and non-traditional families) at a local library, gathering wider community feedback to test out the early ideas through A/B testing
+Successfully conducted a user testing Workshop with 15+ diverse range of parents (heterosexual and same-sex couples, traditional and non-traditional families) at a local library, gathering wider community feedback to test out the early ideas through A/B testing and prototyping different touchpoints.

-Successfully conducted a user testing workshop with Workshop with 15+ diverse range of parents (heterosexual and same-sex couples, traditional and non-traditional families) at a local library, gathering wider community feedback to test out the early ideas through A/B testing
+Successfully conducted a user testing Workshop with 15+ diverse range of parents (heterosexual and same-sex couples, traditional and non-traditional families) at a local library, gathering wider community feedback to test out the early ideas through A/B testing and prototyping different touchpoints.

 In the second phase, after iterating designs based on insights, the final solution was tested in 1-1, in-person and online sessions with 3 parents and 3 employers.